Hi! My name is Kaye (big surprise, huh?) and I’m glad you found me.

 The next quilt came in 1993 for my first son.
 It should be noted that sons #2 and #3 did not get quilts.
 Oh well.

 In October 2017 I found out I was going to be a grandmother and my whole world shifted.
 I immediately bought an embroidery machine so that I could personalize items for this grandchild.
 One of my first projects was the Woodland Friends quilt by Anita Goodesign.
 It took many hours but I had it done in just over 2 weeks.
 I realized as I was trying to stitch in the ditch on my tiny Brother sewing machine that it was time to upgrade.
 I now use a Brother Innovis VQ2400 that I love.
+I also have a HandiQuilter Stitch 710 that runs like a charm.

 I quilt nearly every day.
-I struggle to follow instructions so I began designing my own projects.
+I struggle to follow instructions so I mostly design my own projects.
 Now I use EQ8 for my designs.
 I love bright colors and simple bold patterns.
 I am NOT a perfectionist in any way, shape, or form.
 I agree with Jenny Doan that a finished quilt is better than a perfect quilt.
 My goal is to learn something from every quilt that I make and to spread love and joy by gifting quilts to people I love.

 I am a member of the Utah County Quilt Guild and the Salt Lake Modern Quilt Guild.